mharrys/sudoku/README.md

 reduction of a Sudoku to a exact cover problem is not truly a full reduction because its reduced directly to the links used in DLX.
 The full reduction would have been to first reduce the Sudoku to a binary matrix and then create the links used in DLX.
-The only reason for this is gain in performancu but it is less flexible since this reduction can only be used with DLX.
+The only reason for this is gain in performance but it is less flexible since this reduction can only be used with DLX.

 ## License